 - During peak season (June to mid September), there is a ferry almost every half hour

-- The journey time is 10 minutes
+- The ferry journey time is 10 minutes

 - The ferry dock on the Nanaimo side is found at Maffeo Sutton Park, just to the north of downtown

 Landing on Newcastle Island around 20 minutes after setting out, it was an easy paddle.
-The only hindurance was a bit of chop shortly before arriving on the Island.
-We found it straightforward to land just west of the ferry dock on Newcastle Island.
+The only hindrance was a bit of chop shortly before arriving on the Island.
+We found it straightforward to land just west of the boat dock.